techcow2/usahamcensus/README.md

 - **Advanced**
 - **Extra**

-## 🎯 Future Improvements
-- **Add Filters**: Allow users to filter data by license class.
-- **User Contributions**: Enable users to submit their data to keep the census updated.
-- **Enhanced Visualizations**: Incorporate additional graphs and charts for better insights.

 ## 🙌 Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.